pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/google-native/_index.md

 ---
 <div class="note note-info" role="alert">
     <p>
-        Google-Native provider is currently in <strong> public preview</strong>
+        The Google Cloud Native provider is currently in <strong> public preview</strong>
     </p>
 </div>

 <img src="/logos/tech/gcp.svg" align="right" class="h-16 px-8 pb-4">

-The Google Cloud native provider for Pulumi can be used to provision any of the cloud resources available in [Google Cloud](https://cloud.google.com/).
+The Google Cloud Native provider for Pulumi can be used to provision any of the cloud resources available in [Google Cloud](https://cloud.google.com/).
 The provider must be configured with credentials to deploy and update resources in Google Cloud.

 See the [full API documentation]({{< relref "/docs/reference/pkg/google-native" >}}) for complete details of the available provider APIs.

 ## Setup

-The Google Cloud provider supports several options for providing access to Google Cloud credentials.
+The Google Cloud Native provider supports several options for providing access to Google Cloud credentials.
 See [setup page]({{< relref "setup" >}}) for details.

 ## Getting Started

-Google-Native provider is currently in <strong> public preview</strong>.
+The Google Cloud Native provider is currently in <strong> public preview</strong>.
 The quickest way to get started with Google Cloud is to follow the steps described in the [README](https://github.com/pulumi/pulumi-google-native#readme).

 Some interesting examples are available complete with instructions: